 Let's assume that one is composed exclusively of the same fundamental building blocks as everything else in the Universe.
 Though these building blocks are indeed configured most distinctively, one is not ontologically separate in one's substance from bits of stuff elsewhere.
 If so, then a radically conservative and ontologically parsimonious hypothesis is simply that a minimal, uninteresting and unreflective what-it's-likeness is itself the noumenal stuff of the world which the field-theoretic [etc] equations describe.
 Mathematical physics is really about patterns of consciousness.

 From this radical monistic idealist standpoint, there is no need to sacrifice the completeness of quantum mechanics, assuming, of course, that its formalism is construed, for now, "topic-neutrally" rather than as endorsing insentient material matter in the traditional sense.
-Instead, the solutions to the QM equations - usually beyond us to solve admittedly - yield the precise values of the different modes of subjectivity.
+Instead, the solutions to the quantum field-theoretic equations - usually beyond us to solve admittedly - yield the precise values of the different modes of subjectivity.
 It's these different microqualia that the QM formalism algorithmically compresses.
 Although we don't in practice know how to just read those subjective values off from the solutions to the equations, let alone understand the structural relationships between their diverse textures that the formalism encodes, there are no extra hidden variable(s) that need to be added.
 We merely have to find the right interpretation - i.e. the right encoding and decoding scheme - for those we've got.
 The huge diversity of field-theoretic [etc] values encodes the huge diversity of phenomenal values of consciousness in a way that the simple building-block particles of orthodox materialism can't hope to match.
 For materialism doesn't just have to explain the generic phenomenon of consciousness.
 It must also account for, and mathematically quantify, its immense diversity and precise textures.
 And the orthodox ontological tool-kit is a singularly sparse and impoverished affair that simply isn't up to the job.

 Recast for sloganeering purposes in computational terms, consciousness is the hardware on which the Universe runs; while its different values are akin to its software.
 Since functionalism in its purest form couldn't care less about mere stuff, this novel conception of the world's natural substrate shouldn't pose a problem for information-theoretic approaches to mind.
 Hence the insights of functionalism can be retained.
 This is so even though its habitual materialist ally of convenience is dropped.